 Burn injuries account for approximately 180,000 deaths per year and primarily occur in the victim’s home or place of work.
 If you or someone you know suffered burns from a defective product, or another person’s negligence at work or home, you could sue the careless party by bringing a Burn Injury Claim in St. Louis.

-The Dixon Injury Firm’s Missouri Burn Injury Lawyers specialize in fighting for the rights of injury victims, including car accident, medical malpractice, and burn injury claims in St. Louis.
+The Dixon Injury Firm’s Missouri Burn Injury Lawyers specialize in fighting for the rights of injury victims, including car accidents, medical malpractice, and burn injury claims in St. Louis.
 Christopher Dixon’s efforts have been recognized as a “Top 100 Trial Lawyer” by the National Trial Lawyers Association, and a Lifetime Membership with the Million Dollar Advocates Forum.